highfidelity/hifi-docs-grav-content/03.create/04.entities/14.primitive-painting-set-tutorial/docs.md

 2. Copy the 'entityID'.
 3. From the Entity List window, select the brush head and go to the 'Properties' tab.
 4. In the 'Parent' text box, paste the entityID of the brush handle (Paintbrush-Tube) entity.
-5. Scroll down to 'Spatial'.
+5. Scroll down to the 'Spatial' section.
 Change the local position to {x: 0, y: 0.2, z: 0}.

 We've detailed how you can add a script to use the brush to transfer color to other objects in [Add a Paint Brush Script](#add-a-paint-brush-script).